Healthy Spinach Artichoke Stuffed Mushrooms

 These mushrooms are the perfect appetizer to serve with a charcuterie board, fresh veggies, ranch dip, or cucumber and hummus appetizers.

-They also taste great as a side dish with grilled steak, pork chops or chicken.
+They also taste great as a side dish with grilled steak, steak sandwich, pork chops or chicken.

 Make ahead instructions